The quantum Gaussian process state: A kernel-inspired state with quantum support data: Bayesian supervised learning with qGPS

-In Fig.~\ref{fig:overlap_state_fitting} a fit of the qGPS state with $M=5$ on the entire Hilbert space (complete training data) demonstrates excellent expressibility of the model for all levels of frustration.
-However, also key is the ability to faithfully describe the state over small, randomly chosen training samples in the frustrated regime, using the Bayesian regularization together with the maximization of the marginal likelihoods (results averaged over independent training samples).
-This approach shows a dramatic improvement in the ability to represent the global state from incomplete configurational samples compared to a direct minimization of the least squares error which is regularized by early-stopping based on a validation set error, which is qualitatively similar to Ref.~\cite{Westerhout_2020}.
-In particular, the sweeping approach with Bayesian regularization is significantly less dependent on the specific training set, with only a small scatter of overlaps with the true ground state based on the different training sets, even in the highly frustrated regime.
+In Fig.~\ref{fig:supervised_vs_J2}, a fit of the qGPS state with $M=5$ on the entire Hilbert space (complete training data) demonstrates excellent expressibility of the model for all levels of frustration.
+However, also key is the ability to faithfully describe the state over small, randomly chosen training samples in the frustrated regime, using the Bayesian regularization together with the maximization of the marginal likelihoods (results averaged over independent training samples). \vthree{For the reported setup, in which training is performed on either $1 \%$ or $2 \%$ of the full set of configurations,} this approach shows a dramatic improvement in the ability to represent the global state from incomplete configurational samples compared to a direct minimization of the least squares error which is regularized by early-stopping based on a validation set error.
+These latter results are qualitatively similar to Ref.~\cite{Westerhout_2020}, where a similar approach is taken to show regularization errors in the sign structure fitting of NQS, with a particular failure at the maximally frustrated point of $J_2/J_1=0.5$.
+Of particular note is the fact that the sweeping approach with Bayesian regularization is significantly less dependent on the specific training set, with only a small scatter of overlaps with the true ground state based on the different training sets, even in the highly frustrated regime.